-9.9.7 Referee Hand Signs
+14C.2.7 Referee Hand Signs

 "Free shot" Point with the extended arm in the direction of play.
 This sign is also used to indicate the advantage rule.
 "Face-off" Hold both thumbs up.
-"6.50 m" Point with the index finger to the 6.50 m point.
+"6.5 m" Point with the index finger to the 6.5 m point.
 "No Foul" Extend both arms horizontally.
 This sign is used to indicate that there was no foul in a critical situation.
 It is not used in conjunction with a blow of the whistle.
 "Time out" Form the letter "T" with both hands.
 The game is interrupted for example if a player is injured or if the spectators disturb the game.
-"Goal" Point upwards vertically with one arm.
-The Referees should check here that the secretary notes the goal.
-To control this it may be useful for the Referees to write down the score themselves.